authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 2. Operational complexity is reduced.
 MTAs only need to check a single record in a consistent manner to discover and enforce policy.

-3. MTAs that understand their MUAs have more control over which Indicators they choose for those MUAs.

-4. Indicators can be verified and/or cached in advance, so that malicious headers cannot be used as an attack vector.
+3. Indicators can be verified and/or cached in advance, so that malicious headers cannot be used as an attack vector.

 Per [DNS], a TXT record can comprise several "character-string" objects.
 BIMI TXT records with multiple strings must be treated in an identical manner to [SPF Section 3.3](https://tools.ietf.org/html/rfc7208#section-3.3).